matter-labs/zksync-web-era-docs/docs/dev/developer-guides/contracts/contracts.md

 ## Solidity support

-You can write smart contracts for zkSync 2.0 in both Solidity and Vyper.
 For the time being Solidity `>=0.4.10` versions are supported, though **we strongly recommended using** `^0.8.0` as older versions contain known bugs.

 Solidity versions `>=0.8` are compiled through Yul, whereas `<=0.7` are compiled via the EVM legacy assembly, which is a less friendly IR due to obfuscation of the control-flow and call graphs.
-For this reason, there are a few limitations in zkSync for contracts written in Solidity <=0.7:
+For this reason, there are a few limitations in zkSync for contracts written in Solidity `<=0.7`:

 - Contract-local recursion is not supported.
 - Internal function pointers are not supported.